pleyad/atmt/assignments/04/labrador.md

 | | Tom promised to never do that again that. |
 | | Tom promised to never do that again that's not to do that. |

 Our hypothesis is that diverse beam search mainly has an effect on hypothesis selection when the scores of the different hypotheses are very close to each other (for example in the case of out-of-vocabulary words, where the model has trouble deciding on a single best translation).
-We also expected the effect to be stronger in all cases when we set the parameter \gamma to very large values (e.g. 1000), but this does not seem to be the case.
+We also expected the effect to be stronger in all cases when we set the parameter $\gamma$ to very large values (e.g. 1000), but this does not seem to be the case.
 The effect does not seem to become more extreme at some point.
 We are unsure about how to interpret these observations.